m-daniela/chat-app/Notes/Final/thesis4.md

 In Cloud Firestore, the data is organized in documents, which are records with a representation similar to JSON and identified by an ID, and collections, which are containers for the documents.

 The key management and encryption process are handled by the VirgilSecurity platform.
-The end-to-end logic of the application is developed with its E3Kit framework. [^4]
+The end-to-end logic of the application is developed with its E3Kit framework.

+The frontend and the server are run locally using Docker. [^4]

 [^4]: More details are available on their official webpages.
-React: [https://reactjs.org/](https://reactjs.org/), Redux Toolkit: [https://redux-toolkit.js.org/](https://redux-toolkit.js.org/), express: [https://expressjs.com/](https://expressjs.com/), VirgilSecurity: [https://developer.virgilsecurity.com/docs/e3kit/](https://developer.virgilsecurity.com/docs/e3kit/), socket.io: [https://socket.io/](https://socket.io/), Firebase: [https://firebase.google.com/](https://firebase.google.com/)
+React: [https://reactjs.org/](https://reactjs.org/), Redux Toolkit: [https://redux-toolkit.js.org/](https://redux-toolkit.js.org/), express: [https://expressjs.com/](https://expressjs.com/), VirgilSecurity: [https://developer.virgilsecurity.com/docs/e3kit/](https://developer.virgilsecurity.com/docs/e3kit/), socket.io: [https://socket.io/](https://socket.io/), Firebase: [https://firebase.google.com/](https://firebase.google.com/), Docker: [https://www.docker.com/](https://www.docker.com/)

 \newpage